 (Please see Fair Fighting Ground Rules for more information.)

-Identify conflict for what it is.
 Instead of ignoring the "elephant" in the room, acknowledge that a disagreement exists.
-Then proceed to idenitify the interests of the parties involved.
+Then proceed to identify the issues and interests of the parties involved.
+Why interests?
+Because if a person doesn't have a vested interested in a topic or area, chances are it will not become an issue.

 Maccoby and Studder assert that conflict is emotional.
-Although the various parties may believe the conflict is based on principle and reason, emotion is involved and should be acknowledged.
+Although the various parties may believe the conflict is based solely on principle and reason, emotion is involved and should be acknowledged.

-Resolving conflict takes time and skill.
-It requires that both parties work toward resolution.
-When conflict is not resolved, count on it surfacing again and possibly in a more aggressive manner.
+When conflict is not resolved, count on it surfacing again and again, possibly in a more aggressive manner.

 I married late in life, so I was pretty set in my ways.
 (Smile.)
 Fortunately, my husband to be and I had the opportunity to enroll in premarital counseling.
-One very valuable book we received was The Seven Conflicts by Time and Joy Downs.
+One very valuable book we received was The Seven Conflicts by Tim and Joy Downs.

 Are you looking to improve your relationship with your boss?
 If so, the Boss Relationship Worksheet will help you better understand and communicate more effectively with your immediate supervisor.